dbook80/OU/README.md

 # OU
-Some programs I had to write at Ohio University
+Some programs/functions I had to write at Ohio University

 CS2400
 hw2 - Budgeting |